romnn/microgpusim/WIP.md

 - today:

+  - stat: warp instructions
+  - detailed stat feature:

+    - per allocation stats

+  - consolidate deterministic parallelism, make rayon optional finally
+  - fix that cache index unwrapping design
+  - add config parsing for box
+  - generate data for the different parallel implementations speedups
+    - how well does it scale for 20 instead of 80 cores
   - playground stats (should match accelsim)
   - convert, match and plot statistics
   - record mem fetch latency in playground and box